Guide

 What's next

 Once the server is running on the client side, browse the research index for more advanced use cases.
-To share feedback or propose a collaboration, the Get Involved page describes the pathways.
+To share feedback, file a bug, or propose a collaboration, the GitHub repository and the Get Involved page are the entry points.

 Frequently asked questions

-- All clients implementing the standard MCP protocol: Claude Desktop, Claude Code, VS Code with an MCP extension, Cursor, Windsurf, Gemini CLI, and others.
-The only difference is the configuration file format; the logic is the same everywhere.
+All clients implementing the standard MCP protocol: Claude Desktop, Claude Code, VS Code with an MCP extension, Cursor, Windsurf, Gemini CLI, and others.
+The configuration format differs slightly between clients; the launch command is the same.